shawnhar/Erik/README.md

 - The standard library is oddly inconsistent.
 Operations available on arrays, strings, slices, vec, and iterators are significantly different, so you have to pay attention to which of these you are dealing with and frequently insert iter() or collect() calls to convert from one to the other depending on what you want to do next.
 This is annoying, and a notable contrast vs. C# where _everything_ implements IEnumerable in a super consistent way.
 - Trivial nit: I kept getting tripped up by => vs. ->!
 Do those really need to be different?
 - Another nit: the distinction between statements (terminated by ;) and expressions (no terminator) seems needlessly subtle.
+- Likewise the syntax for functions vs. closures seems unnecessarily different.
+- Type inference is mostly great, but let me down in surprising places.
+Like why do I have to explicitly provide the size of an initialized array?
+If the error message from getting this wrong is able to tell me exactly what the size ought to be, I shouldn't need to specify it at all.